Moving Cost Guide

 Cost by service type

-• Hybrid: Container or rental truck + hired labor at $130 – $200/hour for 4 movers on each end.
+• Hybrid.
+Container or rental truck plus hired labor on each end.

 What changes the price most

-• Packing: Full pack for a 3-bedroom typically adds $900 – $2,200, plus materials.
+• Packing.
+A full pack for a 3-bedroom is charged as labor plus materials.

-• Storage in transit: $80 – $250 per month plus a re-delivery fee.
+• Storage in transit.
+Adds a monthly storage charge plus a re-delivery fee.

 Ways to reduce a 3-bedroom moving cost

-1. Get four written estimates — three full-service and one portable container — to triangulate fair pricing.
+1. Get four written estimates, three full-service and one portable container, to triangulate fair pricing.

 3. Declutter the garage, basement, and attic before the survey.
-Every 1,000 lbs you remove typically saves $400 – $900 on a long interstate move.

 5. Move mid-week, mid-month, between mid-September and mid-May.